Property devaluations push Radius Residential interim profit down from $2.1m to $1.3m - NZ Herald

 Expenses were also up, from $58m previously to $64m in the latest half-year.

 Radius listed in December when it said it operated 22 aged care places with around 1700 beds, of which it then owned three and leased the other 19.
-That has since changed because it has bought some of the places it was then leasing.
+That has since changed because it has bought some of the sites it was then leasing.

 The company issued 176 million shares at 80c each on December 10 when it came to market.
 It had $24.8m of debt and said its implied enterprise value was $351.1m.